Tii04/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8.
 Writes a script that sets the permission to the file hello where only other has all permissions.
 Task 9.
 Writes a script that sets the mode of the file hello to what is specified.
 Task 10.
 Writes a script that sets the mode of the file hello the same as olleh’s mode.
+Task 11.
+Creates a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.